harveyico/myanimelist/README.md

 # MyAnimeList
-An API for http://myanimelist.net for searching animes and mangas up to date!
-For additional documentation, visit: http://myanimelist.net/modules.php?go=api
+A gem wrapper for http://myanimelist.net that covers all the methods available on the current API For additional documentation, visit: http://myanimelist.net/modules.php?go=api

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'myanimelist', '~> 0.0.6'
+    gem 'myanimelist', '~> 1.0'

 And then execute: